Using Tiptap with the React Composable API

 }

-However, for new code, we recommend using useTiptap() which provides additional context like the isReady flag.
+However, for new code, we recommend using useTiptap().

 API Reference